VoxeLibre/VoxeLibre/CONTRIBUTING.md

 ### Crediting
 Contributors, Developers and Maintainers will be credited in `CREDITS.md`.
-If you make your first time contribution, please add yourself to this file.
 There are also Discord roles for Contributors, Developers and Maintainers.